 U.S. crude oil inventories down: API

-The American Petroleum Institute (API) on Tuesday reported a decrease of 3.913 million barrels of crude oil in U.S. inventories for the week ending Dec.
-9.
+The American Petroleum Institute on Tuesday reported a decrease of 3.069 million barrels of crude oil in U.S. inventories for the week ending Dec.
+16.

-The API reported a decline of 6.426 million barrels in the previous week.
+The institute reported a surge of 7.819 million barrels in the previous week.

+Oil prices climbed on Tuesday, finding support from a weaker U.S. dollar.

-The West Texas Intermediate (WTI) for January delivery increased 2.22 U.S. dollars to settle at 75.39 dollars a barrel on the New York Mercantile Exchange.
+The West Texas Intermediate for January delivery added 90 cents, or 1.2 percent, to settle at 76.09 U.S. dollars a barrel on the New York Mercantile Exchange.
+Brent crude for February delivery gained 19 cents, or 0.2 percent, to settle at 79.99 dollars a barrel on the London ICE Futures Exchange.

-The API figure shows how much oil and product is available in storage, giving an overview of U.S. petroleum demand.
-If the increase in crude inventories is more than expected, it implies weaker demand and is bearish for crude prices.
+The dollar index, which measures the greenback against six major peers, dipped 0.69 percent to 104.0110 in late trading on Tuesday.
+Historically, the price of oil is inversely related to the price of the U.S. currency.

 Source: Xinhua